cjferes/cjferes.github.io/_pages/about.md

 <br/><img src='/images/500x300.png'>

-I am Carlos Feres and I am passionate about wireless communications and their potential to
+I am Carlos Feres and I am passionate about wireless communications, signal processing, and their potential to improve our current technologies.

-My research work focuses on
+My current research focuses on signal processing on manifolds.
+Other research topics can be found here.

-Something that I like about my work
+I am currently a Postdoctoral Scholar in the Department of Electrical and Computer Engineering at UC Davis.

-I am a Ph.D.
-Candidate in the Department of Electrical and Computer Engineering at UC Davis.
-Before that, I did my B.Sc. and my M.Sc. in Electrical Engineering at Pontifical Catholic University of Chile, Chile.
+I obtained my Ph.D. in Electrical and Computer Engineering at UC Davis on 2021, under the mentorship of Prof. Zhi Ding.
+I obtained both my B.Sc. and my M.Sc. in Electrical Engineering at Pontifical Catholic University of Chile, Chile, on 2013.